 Dragon Lord, on the other hand, hinted at a realm of possibilities that were more likely to be concocted within the culturally relevant confines of sports-crazy America.
 In some ways, it’s his best film.
 He reinvented the Kung Fu genre in an incredibly epic way.
 It contains his most impressive stuntwork (the movie broke the Guinness world record for the most number of takes).
 My favourite scene is the one where he’s on a roof and has to avoid the spears which come from underneath.

-Dragon Lord was robbed of a mainstream theatrical release in America.
+Dragon Lord was fleeced of a mainstream theatrical release in America, since distributors often show a partialness to their other distributed darlings.
 Had it been released in a cut and dubbed format, Jackie would’ve been a bigger star much earlier.
 I don’t usually approve of U.S. distributors heavily cutting up H.K. movies, but Dragon Lord really needed to be much shorter to be a huge hit on either side of the Atlantic.

 I don’t mind broad comedy if it’s done well but the movie had too much humour that wasn’t relevant to the plot.
 Adding to Corey’s overall disappointment was the disillusionment when Dragon Lord grossed less money than Aces Go Places, which became the highest-grossing H.K. movie for being a more modern take on an action comedy.